h15200/notes/system-design.md

 #### Relational db (sql)

+- generally, most companies will want an RDBSM as the primary source of truth until they scale to the point where it just can't scale.
 - ACID compliant. data is structured and unchanging, strong consistency
 - A relational database that supports SQL (most of them) has the power of running SQL directly without having to load the data in memory.